This Black Kansas woman couldn't find a sperm donor who looks like her. It's a nationwide problem

 JOHNSON COUNTY, Kansas — Ever since she was little, Sharla knew she wanted to be a mom.
 Sharla has warm childhood memories of family trips and game nights, and she said she wants to recreate those memories with a child of her own.

 But Sharla hasn’t found the right person to settle down with.
-About four and a half years ago, she said she felt like time was running out.
+About four years ago, she said she felt like time was running out.
 To protect her medical privacy, we are only identifying Sharla by her first name.

 “I decided for myself that I wanted to go ahead and have children,” Sharla said while sitting in her apartment in Johnson County, Kansas.